 - Sant Andreu is a village-like district that is 20 minutes away from the center.
 If you would like to avoid tourists and large crowds, you should seriously consider this district as your next home.

-- Sant Martíis populated mainly by working-class residents.
-The area has a huge outdoor space that residents use to play football, basketball or for cycling and jogging.
+- Sant Martíis is populated mainly by working-class residents.
+The area has a huge outdoor space that residents use to play football, basketball, or cycling and jogging.

 When searching for the right neighborhood, some people seek open spaces, others look for high-class restaurants, while some only care about the location.
 Whichever district you choose, ensure that it has all that you require.

-Choose Between Metro, Buses, and Trams to Get Around
+Transportation Options – Choose Between Metro, Buses, and Trams to Get Around Barcelona

-The city is big, but luckily it has a well-developed public transportation network that you can use to get from one place to another fairly quickly.
-You can use the metro system, which has eight lines, 160 stations, and 156 trains, or the well-developed bus network which is operated by Transports Metropolitans de Barcelona.
-The peripheral areas of the city are connected to the center via six tram lines, which are operated by Tram.
-You also have the option of taking night buses that run late into the night or hop on local trains, railways, and taxies.
+Barna is big, but luckily it has a well-developed public transportation network that you can use to get from one place to another fairly quickly.
+You can use the metro system, which has eight lines, 160 stations, 156 trains, or a well-developed bus network operated by Transports Metropolitans de Barcelona.
+The peripheral areas of the city are connected to the center via six tram lines operated by Tram.
+You also have the option of taking night buses that run late into the night or hop on local trains, railways, and taxis.

 Don’t leave your bike in storage.
 Know that you will be staying in a place that has, on average, 55 rainy days a year, which makes it perfect for cycling.
 There are 200 kilometers of cycling paths and over 400 biking stations where you can rent a bike.